abhiachoudhary/abhiachoudhary.github.io/README.md

 Just start typing in the text area below.

 <p>A function is triggered when the user releases a key in the input field.
 The function outputs the actual key/letter that was released inside the text field, and also the reverse of it.</p>
+<p style="color:red">Note that the speed of typing needs to be reasonably slow to allow the backend program to adjust cursor position.</p>
 <form>
    <textarea id="reverse_text_box" name="reverse_text_box" dir="rtl" rows="10" cols="100" onkeyup="my_fun(this);"></textarea>
     <!--    <input type="text" name="textbox" style="direction:RTL;" onkeyup="my_fun(this);"/>  -->